-The Hampton Classic is the place where Zadeh came to life.
+The Hampton Classic is where Zadeh came to life.

 It was exhilarating but then I was gripped by fear the first day of the show: and what if they don’t like it?
-It was a moment of truth: I was going to experience people’s reaction to my designs, live, with no filter.
+It was a moment of truth: I was going to experience people’s reaction to my designs, first hand, with no filter.

 Surprisingly, besides men, women kept on entering my booth, asking to try my jewelry on.
 Warning them that I did not carry women’s sizes, they were baffled until I explained that they were men’s jewelry…not women’s.
 That week not only turned out to be the catalyst I needed to launch my women’s line, but was also a turning point in my career: for the first time I could hear direct praises from my patrons, words of encouragement, words that fueled me and gave me the confidence I needed to believe in myself.
 My jewelry was worthy, I was worthy.
 Since then, the Hampton Classic has opened so many doors and has been the most important event to catapult ZADEH where it is today.
 The highly sophisticated attendees, individuals who have seen it all, look forward to stopping by my booth.
 They relish in discovering new designs that are not seen anywhere else.
 The unusual and unexpected materials I use intrigue them.
 But most of all, I think they appreciate my passion, honesty and sass.
 When one patron said to me: “Catherine you make jewelry with soul” I knew I was making a difference.